The stderr stream

 Assigning to a variable without redirection leaves the variable empty

 and prints to stderr.
-Casting stderr to Void
+Casting stderr to Void and piping to Out-Null

 both print to stderr as well.